-Online shoppers can get 4-month interest-free finance in a matter of minutes, but there are several pitfalls to be aware of
+Online shoppers can get a 4-month interest-free loan, or rather finance, in a matter of minutes.
+However, there are several pitfalls to be aware of.

 Since 2016, the payments provider has long allowed shoppers to borrow from it to make purchases, allowing PayPal to function as an online-only credit card.